swiftlang/swift-testing/Sources/Testing/Testing.docc/EnablingAndDisabling.md

 func isCold() async throws { ... }
 ```

-It is also possible to conditionally _disable_ a test and to combine multiple
+It's also possible to conditionally _disable_ a test and to combine multiple
 conditions:

 ```swift